ambengers/laravel-query-filter/README.md

 /posts?load=comments,author
 ```

-Note: Relationships multiple words can be declared using either camel or snake case within the `$loadables` array.
+Note: Relationships with multiple words can be declared using either camel or snake case within the `$loadables` array.
 The package will automatically convert the relationships into snake case which is typically how you will write your relationship methods.
 Also, relationships that are not declared in `$loadables` array will not be eager-loaded even if used in query string.